Against all odds, Elden Ring is a real video game

 This is the first new trailer for Elden Ring since the game debuted at Xbox’s 2019 showcase during the Electronic Entertainment Expo (E3).

-Since then, From fans have waited and begged for news or updates about the game, but the silence out of From turned into something of a meme in communities like the /r/eldenring forum on Reddit.
+Since then, From fans have waited and begged for news or updates about the game, but the silence out of the studio turned into something of a meme in communities like the /r/eldenring forum on Reddit.
 This has led to leaked early trailers and false reports of the game popping up at trade shows throughout 2020 and early 2021.

 But now those fans have more information, and I’m sure they are certainly feeling satiated and content and we will likely never hear them begging for more ever again.
 Actually, that is a joke, and From fans know better than anyone that they will spend the next several months waiting for more about the game.